-3.21.24 Other Conflict Situations in Sponsored Activities

-It is important to realize that any number of other kinds of conflict situations can arise in the context of sponsored projects, some of which may be undeterminable at the outset of the project.
+Rule 3.21.15 - Other Conflict Situations in Sponsored Activities projects, some of which may be undeterminable at the outset of the project.
 Investigators involved in sponsored activities must be cognizant of the need to monitor project developments in order to identify potential or perceived conflict situations as they arise and to disclose them or facilitate their disclosure as soon as possible.
 Examples of other kinds of conflict situations might include: